river-berlin/unibase/app/backend/src/docs/primitives/cube.md

 # Cube

 A cube creates a rectangular prism that is always centered at its position.
+See [index](index.md) for common properties and rules.

 ## Parameters

 - `size`: Array[number] or number
   - If array: `[width, depth, height]`
   - If number: creates a cube with equal dimensions
-  - Required

-## Position and Rotation

-- `position`: Object
-  - `x`: number - X coordinate
-  - `y`: number - Y coordinate
-  - `z`: number - Z coordinate
-  - Required
-- `rotation`: Object
-  - `x`: number - X rotation in degrees
-  - `y`: number - Y rotation in degrees
-  - `z`: number - Z rotation in degrees
   - Required

 ## Examples